markowanga/tor-python-easy/Readme.md

            print(f'iteration {it + 1} ::  {old_ip} -> {new_ip}')
    ```

-   Output will give 10 ip migrations.
+   Output will give 10 IP migrations.